Year 4 |

 RE

-• Why do some people think of life as a journey?
+Why do some people think life is like a journey?

 PE